opentelekomcloud-docs/key-management-service/umn/source/permissions_management/creating_a_custom_kms_policy.rst

-:original_name: kms_01_0161.html
+:original_name: kms_01_9996.html

-.. _kms_01_0161:
+.. _kms_01_9996:

 Creating a Custom KMS Policy
 ============================

-Custom policies can be created as a supplement to the system policies of KMS.
+Custom policies can be created as a supplement to the system policies of KMSfilter.
 For details about the actions supported by custom policies, see "Permissions Policies and Supported Actions" in *Key Management Service API Reference*.

 You can create custom policies in either of the following ways: